qgis/QGIS-Documentation/docs/user_manual/print_composer/overview_composer.rst

 ........................

 Any page can be later customized through the Page :guilabel:`Item Properties` panel.
-To access a page's properties you can simply left-click on an empty section of the page or right-click on a page and select :guilabel:`Page Properties...`.
+To access a page's properties, left-click on an empty section of the page or right-click on a page and select :guilabel:`Page Properties...`.
 The :guilabel:`Item Properties` panel opens with settings such as: